sean-ashley/Airbnb-Predictor/README.md

 As a part of my data science journey, I decided it would be fun to take the AirBNB dataset and answer some questions I had about house prices.
 * How did housing costs change over time?
-* How do housing costs relate with review scores?
-* What are the most common words used in summaries?
-* What are the most common words in listing names?
+* What are the most common words in listing descriptions?
-* What factors predict housing cost?
+* What factors predict housing cost and how can we use those factors to predict the cost of housing?